Des117H/EEET2582-Architecture/README.md

     Email: testnguyen@gmail.com
     Password: 123456
 Description of the system including all features implemented:
-    1. ingle sign on with OAuth2: Email/Password, Google, Github, GameCenter Design of the system including what components and technologies:
+    1. Single sign on with OAuth2: Email/Password, Google, Github, GameCenter Design of the system including what components and technologies:
     1. NPM
     2. Firebase